PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 “I very much appreciate your assistance.”
 The Prince said; sincerity shining through his formality.

 The old man was pleased with this.
-“Go on, off you go.”, he waved The Knight to shoo off.
+“Go on, off you go.”, he shooed The Knight out main door.